Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 The runtime does not support the `docker run --link` command.
 This command is now effectively deprecated by docker, so we have no intentions of adding support.
 Equivalent functionality can be achieved with the newer docker networking commands.

-See more documents at [docs.docker.com](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/)
+See more documentation at [docs.docker.com](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/)

 ### Host resource sharing